 To view the source, scroll to the end of the message, find a blank space in it, and right-click on it.
 One of the options should be View Source.
 If you don’t get that option, find another blank space and right-click there.
 Repeat until the option comes up.
 Now your message opens up in Notepad.

 There are two things to look for.
 Hit CTRL-F to bring up a search window, and type img src, then click Find Next.
 An img src tag looks something like this:

 If that blurb after http points to something that looks like an Internet address that isn’t related to the business, get suspicious.

 Look for more image tags by hitting CTRL-F and clicking Find Next.

 Next, after you’ve examined all of the image tags, look for links.
 Hit CTRL-HOME to move to the top of the message, then hit CTRL-F again, and type a href then click Find Next.
 A reference tag looks something like this:

-If you see one of these reference tags in close proximity to an image tag, and that reference tag doesn’t point to something that’s plainly related to the sender, treat it at suspicious.
+If you see one of these reference tags in close proximity to an image tag and that reference tag doesn’t point to something that’s plainly related to the sender, treat it at suspicious.
 Or if the reference tag is near text that suggests one thing but links to something completely different, the message is suspicious.
 If the text suggests “turbotax” but the link points to a random-looking domain name, it’s suspicious.
 Random-looking domain names are always suspicious.